-My main research topic is the study of psychosocial risk and protective factors that affect mental health during psychotherapy, during particularly difficult periods, and across the lifecourse.
-The primary aim of my research is to better understand the dynamic landscape of psychosocial factors – to leverage such knowledge for the development of tools that can help people to either stay mentally healthy or to regain mental health.
-In the below summaries you can read how my research has evolved over the years, what I am currently trying to work out, and you will find some info on my research ethics.
+I study psychosocial factors and facets that affect mental health during psychotherapy, during particularly difficult life-periods, and across the lifecourse.
+The primary aim of my research is to better understand the dynamic landscape of factors and facets that – in addition to psychopathological symptoms – contribute to (or maybe even constitute) „mental health“.
+Such knowledge can inform a comprehensive, valid, reliable and personally-relevant assessment of mental health, which in turn can be leveraged for screening, monitoring and intervention purposes.
+In the below summaries you can read how my research has evolved over the years, and you will find some info on my research ethics.

 My PhD research

-My doctoral research has focussed on three, rather theoretical, topics.
-Firstly, I have studied how we best can define and measure adversity, so that we eventually can better understand its consequences.
-Secondly, I have computed transdiagnostic mental health indices for both nosological and etiological purposes.
-Thirdly, I have estimated models that describe and visualize the complex relationships of a multitude of psychosocial factors.
-This research was conducted from a systemic angle, including predisposing factors (e.g. adversity), transdiagnostic mental health, intra-personal skills (e.g. self-esteem) as well as inter-personal resources (e.g. social or family support).
+My doctoral research focussed on three topics rooted in a resilience framework, and had a strong theoretical and psychometric emphasis.
+Firstly, I have computed transdiagnostic mental health indices for both nosological and etiological purposes.
+Secondly, I have studied how we best can define and measure adversity, so that we eventually can better understand its mental health consequences.
+Thirdly, I have estimated models that describe and visualize the complex relationships of a multitude of psychosocial factors that are associated with mental health.
 Furthermore, I have investigated which psychosocial protective factors seem to be particularly effective and whether psychosocial factors change over the course of life or in response to stress.
 In sum, the major objective of my doctoral research was to shed light on how psychosocial factors operate, to inform translational research and thereby aid screening, prevention and treatment efforts.

 My Postdoc research

 During my first postdoc my research has become more translational.
-For example, I was involved in evaluating data from the UK-wide IAPT psychotherapy services (Improving Access to Psychological Therapies), where we aimed to identify predictors that describe psychological recovery and therapy outcome.
-I was also involved in running a time-series study, in which we monitored mental health, psychosocial protective and risk factors of Cambridge University students during the Covid-19 pandemic, on a daily basis.
+For example, I was involved in running a time-series study, in which we monitored mental health, psychosocial protective and risk factors of Cambridge University students during the Covid-19 pandemic, on a daily basis.
 The purpose of this study was twofold.
 Firstly, we aimed to identify which factors have a particularly positive or negative impact on mental health.
 Secondly, we aimed to find out which form of personalized feedback – i.e. feedback that sheds light on changes in mental health and offers recommendations for psychosocial resources and interventions – seems particularly helpful.
+I was also involved in evaluating data from the UK-wide IAPT psychotherapy services (Improving Access to Psychological Therapies), where we aimed to identify predictors that describe psychological recovery and therapy outcome.

 My current research

-Despite my enthusiasm for a transdiagnostic concept for psychopathology, I am also passionate about diagnostic research.
-In particular, I am interested in researching internalizing problems, such as anxiety, obsessive-compulsive, (complicated) grief, trauma and stress-related disorders, as well as in researching sexual dysfunctions.
+Despite my enthusiasm for a transdiagnostic concept of psychopathology, I am also passionate about diagnostic research.
+In particular, I am interested in researching internalizing problems, such as trauma and stress-related disorders, (complicated) grief, and anxiety.
 Specifically, I am interested in identifying and studying factors that help explain the development and maintenance of those conditions.

 To achieve the above, I